Toward Explainable Reasoning in 6G: A Proof of Concept Study on Radio Resource Allocation: INTRODUCTION

 Within the scope of our research, we extend the boundaries of XAI by introducing a novel approach to \emph{in-hoc} explainability~\cite{explrefSun, SliceOps}~(See Section~\ref{Subsec:In-hoc-xai}) solutions based on a symbolic subsystem.
 Here, XAI techniques can be utilized to incorporate explanations through regularization, supervision, or intervention mechanisms~\cite{exprefGao} directly into the training phase of GRL.
 The proposed symbolic subsystem benefits from a \emph{learning-reasoning}~\cite{refYunesyai} approach~(See Section~\ref{subsec:L-R}).
 The method innovatively integrates \emph{learning-for-reasoning}~\cite{refDinunesyai}~(See Section~\ref{subsec:L-F-R}) and \emph{reasoning-for-learning}~\cite{refRenkhoffnesyai}~(See Section~\ref{subsec:R-F-L}) concepts, creating a symbiotic relationship to reinforce each other.
-The symbolic subsystem consists of a Bayesian GNN explainer, which plays a crucial role in interpreting and assessing network states' significance by assimilating data patterns and knowledge.
-This information is then utilized to inform and improve the reasoning process.
-The reward shaper within the \emph{reasoner} module uses this information to guide the DRL agent.
-This process creates a feedback loop where learning outcomes from the GNN inform the reasoning process, which in turn refines and enhances the learning strategy of the GRL agent.
-It ensures that the learning outcomes from the GNN are continually informed and refined by reasoning processes, which are akin to symbolic knowledge.

-Further, to bridge the gap between theoretical advancements and real-world applications, most research on 5G/6G and AI technologies often relies on simulated network environments and analytical models, which only partially reflect real-world complexities and performance.
-Expanding on our initial focus, we also explore to present an innovative 5G stand-alone (SA) testbed architecture.
-This setup combines advanced hardware and software, including Amarisoft's Callbox~\cite{AM_callbox} for a realistic network.
-Additionally, our testbed architecture is designed with future expansibility in mind, ensuring its relevance and applicability in the rapidly evolving domain of radio access network (RAN).

-Building on this foundation, we introduce a novel approach called \emph{TANGO}, seamlessly integrated into our 5G testbed.
-This innovative solution is designed to tackle the challenges highlighted in the discussed overview.
-This method emphasizes an innovative integration of GNN and DRL, enabling various technologies to coexist and collaborate seamlessly and transparently.
 Furthermore, we aim to set a new benchmark in 5G network research and testing for \emph{radio resource allocation problems}, offering a comprehensive platform for exploring and validating next-generation network concepts and technologies.